The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation: The Construction of "Ground Truth"

-\section{Post-Annotation Decisions: aggregation and cascades}
+\subsection{Post-Annotation Decisions: aggregation and cascades}

 Once data has been collected, the methods used to aggregate individual judgments and document the process determine whether the resulting "truth" is inclusive or exclusionary.
-These post-annotation decisions often act as a secondary site of erasure, where diversity is collapsed into consensus and subjective choices are naturalized as objective facts.
+These post-annotation decisions act as a site of erasure, where diversity is collapsed into consensus and subjective choices are naturalized as objective facts.

-\subsection{The consensus trap: majority vote as a site of discrimination}
+\subsubsection{The consensus trap: majority vote as a site of discrimination}

 The standard practice of using majority vote to resolve inter-annotator disagreement acts as a primary site of demographic discrimination \cite{Cachel2025, Gordon2021, Rizvi2025, Cachel2023, Ding2022, MendezMendez2022, Santy2023, Chen2021, Burghardt2020, Schaekermann2020ambiguity, Behzad2025, Gordon2022, Haq2022, Lan2020, Lai2025, Jin2025, Luo2025}.
 By treating disagreement as noise to be smoothed away, practitioners inadvertently silence minority perspectives, particularly in subjective tasks like toxicity or safety assessment where no universal truth exists \cite{LoraAroyo2023, Cachel2023, Ding2022}.
-Standard reliability metrics, such as Fleiss’ Kappa or Krippendorff’s Alpha, are inherently biased toward this consensus trap; they reward the suppression of "rating indeterminacy" and penalize the very variance that represents authentic human disagreement in subjective tasks \cite{Wong2021, Trott2021, Johnson2021}.
+Standard reliability metrics, such as Fleiss’ Kappa or Krippendorff’s Alpha, are inherently biased toward this consensus trap: achieving high agreement scores requires eliminating divergent annotators or labels, effectively institutionalizing homogenization and conflating manufactured consensus with data quality \cite{Wong2021, Trott2021, Johnson2021}.
 Research demonstrates that this "consensus trap" typically defaults to a Western, White, male perspective, as the majority demographic's signal overwrites the lived experience of marginalized subgroups \cite{Santy2023, Gordon2022}.
 Consequently, standard accuracy metrics become "hallucinations" that assume a single ground truth, masking the reality that performance drops significantly for marginalized users when their specific perspectives are averaged out \cite{Gordon2021, LoraAroyo2023}.

-\subsection{Pluralistic aggregation and perspectivist adjudication}
+\subsubsection{Pluralistic aggregation and perspectivist adjudication}

 In response to the failures of majority voting, a shift toward pluralistic aggregation advocates for treating disagreement as a valuable signal \cite{ThornJakobsen2023, Weerasooriya2023, Davani2024, ThebaultSpieker2023, Gienapp2020, Fomicheva2020, Narimanzadeh2023, Xia2025, Xu2024, Casola2024}.
 Techniques such as "Jury Learning" allow for perspectivist adjudication, where practitioners can curate counterfactual juries (e.g., specific demographic compositions) to see how different groups would perceive the same content \cite{Gordon2022}.
 For instance, changing the jury composition was found to alter 14\% of toxicity classification outcomes, highlighting that "truth" is functionally a product of who is invited to the table \cite{Gordon2022, Christoforou2021}.
 Other approaches utilize probabilistic models, such as the Bradley-Terry model or Soft Dawid-Skene, to estimate label distributions rather than hard "gold" labels, thereby preserving the inherent uncertainty and value pluralism of the data \cite{Peyrard2021, Ueda2023, Wu2023, Beretta2021, Wu2024, LarsSchmarje2022}.